Oke Oka Jeevitham: Plot

-Meanwhile, the police file a kidnapping case to find the missing kids and treat older Chaitu/Kathir and Seenu/Paandi as suspects.
+Meanwhile, the police file a kidnapping case to find the missing kids and treat older Chaitu and Seenu as suspects.
 Adhi's mother goes into depression, therefore, Adhi promises her to bring back her son.
 The older three try to find Paul, but were in vain.
 Upon realizing that they arrived in the future, the younger three aimlessly roam the city to seek help until Adhi's girlfriend Vaishnavi finds them.
-She is shocked to realize they are younger Adhi, Chaitu/Kathir and Seenu/Paandi.
+She is shocked to realize they are younger Adhi, Chaitu and Seenu.
 Paul explains everything to Vaishnavi and says that he needs a day to reset the time machine to send the kids back.
 Kutlu overhears that his mother is going to die.
 The three escape and learn the truth.

 On 28 March 1998, the older three accidentally come across Michael but are chased by the police.
 They find the old time machine and plead with Paul to turn it off.
 Michael goes ahead anyway and dies in the accident.
 The police take everyone into custody but Adhi escapes the following day to save his mother.
 Adhi finds his mother on the road as her car broke down.
 He tries to convince her to get back to safety but as she refuses, Adhi confesses that he is her son.
 However, Adhi's mother dies after she is hit by a truck.

 The older three contemplate that it is pointless to try changing the past.
 Adhi is content that he is able to spend time with his mother again.
 Meanwhile, Paul sends the kids back in time.
 The older three advise the younger three to be themselves and enjoy every moment of life.
 The older three restart their lives in the present with new vigour.